Before You Hire A Cheap Dentist

 When it comes to dentistry, there are many questions you should ask yourself before selecting a general dentistry or cosmetic dentistry practice – or making the decision to switch.
-Many times new patients come to our Russo Dentistry dental practice after suffering from subpar dental work completed by low-cost insurance dentists in the area.
+Many times new patients come to Russo Dentistry after suffering from subpar dental work completed by low-cost insurance dentists in the area.

 Low prices may seem great at the time, but ask yourself these three things before making any decisions: